Borrower rights and how to file a complaint

 For additional information, please see Frequently asked questions about borrower rights.

 What to do if you believe your rights have been denied or violated

 If you believe your rights have been denied or violated, you should inform the institution and make a good faith effort to resolve the problem.
-You may also submit a complaint to FCA by sending us the following information:
+If this does not work, you may submit a complaint to FCA in one of several ways.